 - Brain tumors.
 Rarely, dementia can result from damage caused by a brain tumor.

 - Normal-pressure hydrocephalus.
-This condition, which is caused by enlarged ventricles in the brain, can result in walking problems, urinary difficulty and memory loss.
+This condition is a buildup of fluid in the cavities in the brain known as ventricles.
+It can result in walking problems, loss of bladder control and memory loss.

 Risk factors that can't be changed

 - Age.
-The risk rises as you age, especially after age 65.
-However, dementia isn't a normal part of aging, and dementia can occur in younger people.
+The risk of dementia rises as you age, especially after age 65.
+However, dementia isn't a typical part of aging.
+Dementia also can occur in younger people.

 - Down syndrome.
 By middle age, many people with Down syndrome develop early-onset Alzheimer's disease.